mrxk/dev-env/README.md

 ### Options

 * out-of-date-warnings: Boolean.
 Default "false".
-When "true", a worning will be issued if the dev-env container is older than the Dockerfile.
+When "true", a warning will be issued if the dev-env container is older than the Dockerfile.

 ## Details